 Early years…

-In the early 1980’s, her father returned home with a ZX Spectrum tucked underneath his arm, and together with her brother, Sarra spent many days copying basic code from the pages of the spectrum magazine (only to watch a border flash and a ball bounce across a TV screen).
+In the early 1980’s, her father returned home with a ZX Spectrum tucked underneath his arm, and together with her brother, she spent many days copying basic code from the pages of the spectrum magazine (only to watch a border flash and a ball bounce across a TV screen).
 She read Steven Jackson’s game books, and while mastering the five finger page shuffle, she learned how to handle a multi linear story.

-She also enjoyed playing early computer, adventure games such as The Hobbit.
+Sarra also enjoyed playing early computer, adventure games such as The Hobbit.
 And so, borrowing Tolkien’s book from the local library, Sarra proceeded to draw maps and compile lists of action words to solve this epic adventure…but that is another story.

 2009 Illustration Degree and D&AD Award

 Joining Coventry University later on in life; Sarra gained a First Class BA Illustration (honours) degree and was awarded D&AD New Blood Yellow Pencil, in the category of Film Craft: Animation.
+She produced work as an animator, worked with cgi modelling tools and experimented with immersive-interactive principles.

 2010 - 2015 Animation Industry